-A three-way match is a methodology used by the Accounts Payable (AP) or finance team when processing invoices received from suppliers.
+A 3-way match is a methodology used by the Accounts Payable (AP) or finance team when processing invoices received from suppliers.
 This is a great way for organizations to safeguard their assets, as it helps them to avoid fraudulent invoices or pay the incorrect amount.
-The AP team checks the following documents for a three-way match:
+The AP team checks the following documents for a 3-way match:

 - The invoice issued by the suppliers to the buyer